 The Giants figured they’d be without three key offensive contributors for the game against the Panthers.
 The fourth one came as a surprise.

-After listing wide receiver Hakeem Nicks as questionable early in the day on their injury report, the Giants later downgraded the reigning NFC Offensive Player of the Week to out Wednesday.
-Nicks, who was looking forward to playing his first game in his hometown of Charlotte, did not even make the trip with the team for Thursday's game against the Panthers.
+After listing WR Hakeem Nicks as questionable early in the day on their injury report, the Giants have downgraded the reigning NFC Offensive Player of the Week to out.
+Nicks, who was looking forward to playing his first game in his hometown of Charlotte, did not even make the trip with the team.

-"It's definitely something I'm looking forward to, but at the same time, I'll have to be smart in this situation," Nicks said on Tuesday.
-"It's still early in the season, but as of right now, everything is looking good and I'm looking forward to playing."
+“It’s definitely something I’m looking forward to, but at the same time, I’ll have to be smart in this situation,” Nicks said of his homecoming on Tuesday.
+“It’s still early in the season, but as of right now, everything is looking good and I’m looking forward to playing.”

-Like Nicks, who admitted to not being himself in the opener but was a dominant player in Week 2.
 Nicks caught 10 passes for 199 yards against the Bucs, a gutsy performance that made him the first Giants receiver to be named NFC Offensive Player of the Week since Plaxico Burress in 2005.
-He limped off the field a few times after having his foot stepped on.
+He limped off the field a few times during that game after having his foot stepped on.
 It was the same foot that required surgery to repair a fractured bone during the offseason.